 This article is the first of a two-part series on substantiating noncash gifts.
-Part two, featured in the September issue, will focus on the special rules related to donations of noncash "personal property"—such as clothing, cars, boats, household items, and stock.
+Part two focuses on the special rules related to donations of noncash "personal property"—such as clothing, cars, boats, household items, and stock.

 A US Tax Court judge disallowed a deduction—albeit reluctantly—of $18.5 million for donations of real estate.
 The donors, Joseph and Shirley Mohamed, a philanthropic couple whose charitable causes included Shriners Hospitals for Children and the Sacramento Food Bank, had donated real estate worth $20.3 million several years before.
 They had claimed an $18.5 million deduction on their federal tax return.